 What You Will Learn From CBT At Our Treatment Center

 The first step in cognitive-behavioral therapy is to learn how to recognize when these automatic thoughts are occurring.
 The goal is to catch yourself in these negative patterns.
 In doing so, you will then be able to make changes in your thought patterns to alter the outcome.
 With this type of treatment, you will work towards goals such as:

 - Dismissing insecurities and negative thoughts that lead to drug or alcohol use

 - Improving communication skills

 - Using self-help tools to improve your thoughts

 A crucial part of success in this program is recognizing what causes these thoughts to occur.
 Sometimes, people have triggers, which could be people, places, or things that create such negative feelings.
 You may be able to avoid these triggers, but this is not logical for all situations.
 Instead, you need to learn how to deal with those triggers.
-If you are seeking a cognitive-behavioral therapy program in Springfield, OH, you know you need help.
+If you are seeking a cognitive-behavioral therapy program in Ohio, you know you need help.